 Undo option will be active until the Compliance Form data is exported to iSprint.
 Thereafter the Undo option will be disabled.

-The Search Resource will be able to assign a Compliance Form for QC (in the Review Completed page) and identify a QC Verifier, add a comment and optionally upload files related to the QC Check request.
+The Search Resource will be able to assign a Compliance Form for QC (in the Review Completed page) and identify a QC Verifier, add a comment, drop down to select category (Standard or Priority) and optionally upload files related to the QC Check request.

 The Search Resource will be able to request one or more QC Checks.